callum-jones19/leadlight/README.md

 The centralised repository for all Rust DSP effects created for my thesis.

-All major effects seen in this repository are based off the airwindows suite of processing plugins (which will be credited in all relevant plugins).
+All major effects seen in this repository are based off the Airwindows suite of processing plugins (which will be credited in all relevant plugins).

 ## Repository Outline